zaste/qwik-lit-builder-stack/README.md

 1. Click the "Open in GitHub Codespaces" button above
 2. Wait for environment setup (3-5 minutes)
 3. Configure your `.env.local` with Supabase credentials
+4. Run `pnpm install --no-optional` (to skip Builder.io if problematic)
-4. Run `pnpm dev` to start development
+5. Run `pnpm dev` to start development

 ### Option 2: Local Development